Advice guide centre

 ‘Tenancy deposits’ are different.
 They’re paid to cover the landlord against any damages or unpaid rent at the end of the tenancy.
 Deposit Protection was introduced in April 2007 as part of the Housing Act 2004 for all AST’s in England and Wales where a deposit is taken (Scotland have their own rules).

-Deposit amounts can vary but generally vary from four to six weeks’ worth of rent.
 Given the sums involved, it’s better to send deposits by bank transfer.
 If you prefer to pay in cash, make sure that you get a receipt for the payment and that this matches the amount stated in the tenancy agreement and on the deposit protection certificate.

 There are two types of scheme that a landlord can use to protect the deposit, which work slightly differently.